nickmeldrum/nickmeldrum.com.markdownblog/Web/Posts/decorators-in-javascript-using-monkey-patching-closures-prototypes-proxies-and-middleware.md

 This means the lifetime of the variable referencing our inner function is extended in order for the nested function to be able to be call it a later time.

-This means we can take advantage of this "remembering" of the local arguments to the decorator factory methods to store the chain of wrapped methods that need to be called.
+Our own function can use the "inner" object because of the closure but it isn't exposed publicly.
+BOOM.
+Our private variable.

 Closures are one of the most important and useful feature of JavaScript so it's worth making sure you grok them now if you don't already.

 ### Pros and cons of this method

-In reality, closures didn't actually have to be used in this example as each time we decorated, we returned a new object which could have just stored the inner object.
-However, closures give us a way of storing private members.
-We declare private members in the factory method (in this instance as a parameter) and if the new object returned has a function that uses them a closure is created around them so they aren't publicly accessible but those methods can still use them.
-We have no interest in polluting our public interface with some "inner" object.
+We introduce closures here but that has little to do with this wrapper method, in fact every technique we show here uses closures to hide variables that would be better off private.

-The obvious downside to this method however is that we have to wrap every single method on the inner object, not just the one we are decorating.
+Other than that this is a very simple implementation which has an obvious downside: we have to wrap every single method on the inner object, not just the one we are decorating.
 Like this:

     return {
         setSuffix: inner.setSuffix,
         ...

 That is ugly and a pain.
 Wouldn't it be great if our decorators could just define the wrapper behaviour they desire and not have to worry about the rest?
-Happily there are a couple of techniques that will do that.
-One is monkey patching and the other is prototypal inheritance.
+Happily there are a few techniques that will do just that.

 First let's look at monkey patching.